ddejohn/life/README.md

 RULES = {(1, 2): 1, (1, 3): 1, (0, 3): 1}
 ```

 Choosing this particular data structure meant I needed to write a function which could accept a 2-tuple of the elements from two arrays: the `state` array and the `neighbors` array.
-For this, I use `np.vectorize()`:
+For this, I used `np.vectorize()`:

 ```python
 NEXT_STATE = np.vectorize(lambda x, y: LifeFactory.RULES.get((x, y), 0))